Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool builds an AI skin profile and returns matched sponsored products, with a specific verb and resource that distinguishes it from sibling tools like brand_spotlight or routine_builder.
+The description clearly states the tool builds an AI skin profile and returns matched sponsored products, using specific verbs and resources.
+It distinguishes from sibling tools like routine_builder or sponsored_search, though it could be more precise about what 'build AI skin profile' entails.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.